Lugano: Economy

 As of In 2007 2007, Lugano had an unemployment rate of 5.59%.
 As of 2005, there were 77 people employed in the primary economic sector and about 28 businesses involved in this sector.
 3,520 people were employed in the secondary sector and there were 420 businesses in this sector.
 33,601 people were employed in the tertiary sector, with 3,877 businesses in this sector.
 There were 12,191 residents of the municipality who were employed in some capacity, of which females made up 45.9% of the workforce.

 In 2000, there were 28,174 workers who commuted into the municipality and 3,994 workers who commuted away.
-Lugano is the economic center of the region and draws about 7.1 workers into the municipality for every one leaving.
+Lugano is the economic centre of the region and draws about 7.1 workers into the municipality for every one leaving.
 About 12.4% of the workforce coming into Lugano are coming from outside Switzerland, while 1.6% of the locals commute out of Switzerland for work.
 Of the working population, 15.2% used public transportation to get to work, and 44.6% used a private car.

 As of 2009, there were 43 hotels in Lugano with a total of 1,584 rooms and 2,889 beds.

 The airline Darwin Airline, operating under the brand name Etihad Regional since January 2014, has its head office on the grounds of Lugano Airport in Agno, near Lugano.